k2view-academy/K2View-Academy/articles/19_Broadway/21a_iterations_addnl.md

 * The connected elements are on different levels of hierarchy: **entityType** field in [resources] array and the whole **[resources]** array.
 * The **entityType** is connected using the **Iterate** link type, while the **[resources]** array is connected using the **Value** link type.
-* The iteration runs over all **entityTypes** of the [resources] array while during each iteration - the whole [resources] array is passed by value (the same data in all iterations).
+* The iteration runs over all **entityTypes** of the [resources] array while during each iteration - the entire [resources] array is passed by a value (the same data in all iterations).

 <img src="images/iterate_mult_04.PNG" alt="image" style="zoom:80%;" />

 ### Iterate Over Multiple Arrays

 The originating Actor's output can have more than one collection.
 A common use case is a JSON data structure that contains more than one array.
-Occasionally it may be required to manage several loops over the same data structure, for example in order to combine the data from two arrays or to perform other kind of data manipulation.
-In this case, both arrays (or elements in the arrays) need to be connected using an **Iterate** link type to one or more Actors.
+Occasionally there may be a requirement to manage several loops over the same data structure, for example; to combine the data from two arrays or to perform other types of data manipulation.
+In this case, both arrays (or elements in the arrays) must be connected using an **Iterate** link type to one or more Actors.

-In this case the iteration logic is impacted by the answers to the question - do these arrays have the same or different size?
-When the arrays have different size, at some point one of them is finished and returns a null while the another one still has values.
-To prevent the redundant loops over the empty array, use the **IsNull** Actor to check if the array returns a value or null.
+In this case the iteration logic is impacted by the answers to the question - do these arrays have the same or a different size?
+When the arrays have a different size, at some point one array ends and returns a null while another array still has values.
+To prevent the redundant loops over the empty array, use the **IsNull** Actor to check if the array returns a value or a null.

 ![image](images/iterate_blend1.PNG)

-Another recommended way to handle two collections with different sizes is by using the [Inner Flows](22_broadway_flow_inner_flows.md).
-You can pass each array by value into its respective inner flow and then iterate inside each inner flow on the array values.
+Another recommended way to handle two collections of different sizes is to use [Inner Flows](22_broadway_flow_inner_flows.md).
+You can pass each array by a value into its respective inner flow and then iterate within each inner flow on the array's values.

 ![image](images/iterate_blend2.PNG)